Chamber of Commerce: “Hell to Pay” if US Backtracks on Climate

 A second order will instruct the EPA and Army Corps of Engineers to revamp a 2015 rule, known as the Waters of the United States rule, that applies to 60 percent of the water bodies in the country.
 That regulation was issued under the 1972 Clean Water Act, which gives the federal government authority over not only major water bodies but also the wetlands, rivers and streams that feed into them.
 It affects development as well as some farming operations on the grounds that these activities could pollute the smaller or intermittent bodies of water that flow into major ones.

-21 Responses to “Chamber of Commerce: “Hell to Pay” if US Backtracks on Climate”
+21 thoughts on “Chamber of Commerce: “Hell to Pay” if US Backtracks on Climate”

 _______________________________________________